Pajace/BookStoreServer/README.md

 # BookStoreServer

+This book store server is a practice by using Twitter's Finatra, MongoDB and Scala to build up.
+In this project, you can know how to wriate a future test, unit test by Scala, and how to use Scala MongoDB driver to operate MongoDB.

-This book store server provide following api
+## This book store server provide following api
 - POST    /bookstore/add
 - GET     /bookstore/:isbn
 - GET     /bookstore/list